 - mayo - use any mayonnaise you like; for an oil-free vegan option try my homemade aquafaba mayo.

-- bread - French baguette is usually easy to find, but if it seems TOO hard and crusty you may want to select a different type of roll.
+- bread - Sometimes you have to do the best you can with what's available, and the special Vietnamese rolls used for banh mi aren't common here in the US.
+French baguette is usually easy to find in most stores.
+However, if the baguette seems too tough and crusty you may want to select a different type of roll.
 Ideally the bread should be crusty on the outside and soft on the inside.
 But since we're already straying from tradition, don't fret too much!
 Ciabatta rolls also work.

 See the recipe card below for quantities and full instructions.